 Patience and perseverance.
 You sometimes get lucky and on your first visit to a new place you get great light but more often than not it takes repeated visits to finally come away with a photo you’re pleased with.
 There’s a beach near me that has these large rocks out in the water that I always wanted a photo of at sunset.
 For the photo to work the tides and swell had to be just right and I needed high clouds to light up at sunset.
 It’s a bit of a hike just to get to the beach and then there are rocks to climb over to get to the good part of the beach.
 Over the course of a couple years I made at least eight trips to the beach when conditions seemed promising but the clouds never lit up.
 Finally, after so many attempts, everything came together and I captured one of the best sunsets I have seen there and came away with one of my favorite photos.
 So really, the biggest thing I’ve learned is you have to make the effort to be there to get the shot.
 Whether or not conditions look ideal you have to show up early, stay late, be patient, and repeat to capture your best images.

 Some of my favorite photographers that constantly inspire me are Thomas Heaton, Ted Gore, Michael Shainblum, Ben Horne, Dave Marrow, and Eric Bennett.
 Each one of these photographers has their own distinct style and approach to photography.
 I’ve learned a lot from them through their YouTube channels or tutorials they offer.

-To learn more about Danny, you can view his website here.
+To learn more about Danny you can view his website, and to purchase his work simply visit his gallery.
 You can also see his work on Instagram at @danny_macrostie